DefTruth/lite.ai.toolkit/README.md

 ### 5.1 Default Version APIs.

-More details of basic types for default version APIs can be found at [types.h](https://github.com/DefTruth/litehub/blob/main/ort/core/ort_types.h) . `(TODO: Add detailed API documentation)`
+More details of basic types for Default Version APIs can be found at [types](https://github.com/DefTruth/litehub/blob/main/ort/core/ort_types.h) .
+Note that LiteHub uses `onnxruntime` as default backend, for the reason that onnxruntime supports the most of onnx's operators. `(TODO: Add detailed API documentation)`

 > `lite::cv::detection::Yolo5`: